-622 Seminar: Ethics in Criminal Justice (5)
+622. Seminar: Ethics in Criminal Justice (5).
 Pr., graduate standing.

 Ethical dilemmas and decisions in the criminal justice system with a focus on law enforcement problems.
-May be offered concurrently with JP 422
+May be offered concurrently with JP 422.

-631 Justice and Public Safety: Administrative Issues (5)
+631. Justice and Public Safety: Administrative Issues (5).
+Core

-Core course.
 Examines critical public policy issues relating to the administration of justice in terms of society's interest.
 Implications of interagency relationships at all levels of government.
-Offered fall quarter
+Offered fall quarter.

-632 Public Safety in Contemporary America (5)
+632. Public Safety in Contemporary America (5).

-Focus on the impact of social change on justice and public safety community involvement in the control and prevention of crime in an urbanized society
+Focus on the impact of social change on justice and public safety community involvement in the control and prevention of crime in an urbanized society.

-635 Private Security Issues (5)
+635. Private Security Issues (5).

 The purpose of this course is to provide a refresher for those students who have an interest in private security management.
 Various areas of private security, that is, retail, banking, cargo, executive protection, etc., will be discussed.
-Emphasis will be placed upon the role of the security manager in loss prevention and protection of assets
+Emphasis will be placed upon the role of the security manager in loss prevention and protection of assets.

-641 Trends in Police Administration (5)
+641. Trends in Police Administration (5).

 Reviews administrative structure, management practices, and operational aspects of enforcement agencies in the criminal justice system.
 Analysis and evaluation of innovative programs and the impact of science and technology.
-May be offered concurrently with JP 441
+May be offered concurrently with JP 441.

-642 Correctional Administration (5)
+642. Correctional Administration (5).

 Examines administration, organization, and management practices in correctional institutions and agencies.
 Reviews the impact of legal and social change on correctional policy development.
-Discusses current problems, issues, and trends in corrections
+Discusses current problems, issues, and trends in corrections.

-643 Community-Based Corrections (5)
+643. Community-Based Corrections (5).

 Examines the development of and rationale for community-based corrections as an alternative to incarceration.
-Reviews administration and organizations of probation and parole, half-way houses, diversion, restitution, and other community-based corrections programs
+Reviews administration and organizations of probation and parole, half-way houses, diversion, restitution, and other community-based corrections programs.

-645 Proprietary v.
-Contract Security Administration (5)
+645. Proprietary v.
+Contract Security Administration (5).

 This course will focus upon the individual differences between a proprietary and a contract security operation.
-Emphasis will be placed upon the role of the security manager in each type of security operation
+Emphasis will be placed upon the role of the security manager in each type of security operation.

-651 Justice and Public Safety Planning (5)
+651. Justice and Public Safety Planning (5).
 Core course.
 Introduction to planning concepts, methods, implementation, budgeting, and evaluation.
 Discusses the relationship of planning to effective management and decision-making.
 Develops a broad conceptual framework for various planning methods and techniques.

 May be offered concurrently with JP 451.
-Offered spring quarter
+Offered spring quarter.

-652 Civil Law I (5)
+- 652. Civil Law (5).

-To provide the student with an understanding of specific civil law subjects, including areas such as conflicts of laws, equity, extraordinary remedies, mortgages, and personal property.
-May be taught concurrently with JP 452
+To provide the student with an understanding of specific civil law subjects, including areas such as conflicts of laws, equity, extraordinary remedies, mortgages, legal ethics, insurance, personal property, administrative law, environmental law, and labor relations law.
+May be taught concurrently with JP 452. - 656.
+Special Problems in Justice and Public Safety (5).
+Examination of specific problem areas in justice and public safety, providing an opportunity for comprehensive analysis and critique of the problems. - 658.
+Seminar: Retail Security Administration (5).

-653 Civil Law II (5)

-To provide the student with an understanding of specific civil law subjects, including areas such as legal ethics, insurance, bankruptcy, administrative law, and taxation.
-May be taught concurrently with JP 453

-656 Special Problems in Justice and Public Safety (5)

-Examination of specific problem areas in justice and public safety, providing an opportunity for comprehensive analysis and critique of the problems

-658 Seminar: Retail Security Administration (5)

 Examination of losses suffered by retailers as a result of manmade and natural security hazards.
 Reviews methods of handling such losses as shrinkage and external theft, insurance fraud, and employee theft as they relate to the duties and responsibilities of the security administrator.
-May be offered concurrently with JP 458

-660 Legal Research Seminar (5)
+May be offered concurrently with JP 458. - 660.
+Legal Research Seminar (5).

-This course will provide a refresher of the basic legal research methods and an introduction to computer assisted legal research, and will result in a major individual research project regarding a significant legal problem.
-May be offered concurrently with JP 460

-661 Juvenile Delinquency: Prevention and Control (5)
+Detailed study of legal bibliography, law library research, case and text analysis resulting in the supervised production of legal research assignments.
+Upon completion, the student will be able to identify and use a variety of legal sources, plan a research strategy, and complete a significant research project. - 661.
+Juvenile Delinquency: Prevention and Control (5).